ietf-teep/architecture/draft-ietf-teep-architecture.md

 # Acknowledgements

-The authors thank Dave Thaler for his very thorough review and many important suggestions.
 Most content of this document is split from a previously combined OTrP protocol document
 {{I-D.ietf-teep-opentrustprotocol}}.
 We thank the former co-authors Nick Cook and Minho Yoo for the initial document content, and contributors Brian Witten, Tyler Kim, and Alin Mutu.

+# Contributors

+We would like to thank the following individuals for their contributions to use cases and an earlier version of this specification.

+  Dapeng Liu
+  Alibaba Group
+  maxpassion@gmail.com

 --- back

 # History